JiyaSu/CapelliniSpTRSV/README.md

 This is the source code of a paper entitled "CapelliniSpTRSV: A Thread-Level Synchronization-Free Sparse Triangular Solve on GPUs" by Jiya Su, Feng Zhang, Weifeng Liu, Bingsheng He, Ruofan Wu, Xiaoyong Du, Rujia Wang, 2020.

+There are two versions, namely CUDA and openCL.

-The 6 algorithms in this project are execute on CUDA version.
-Among them, SyncFree_csc, cuSP and cuSP-layer are already proposed algorithms, which are used as benchmark algorithms.
+In CUDA version, we show 6 SpTRSV algorithms.Among them, SyncFree_csc, cuSP and cuSP-layer are already proposed algorithms, which are used as benchmark algorithms.
 The other three algorithms are our proposed algorithms. mix has the best performance, but has a short preprocessing time. ourWrtFst has better performance than our2Part, and there is no preprocessing time for both algorithms.

+In OpenCL version, we only give 4 algorithms.
+Among them, SyncFree_csc and SyncFree_csc2 are already proposed algorithms, which are used as benchmark algorithms.
+The other two algorithms are our proposed algorithms. mix has the best performance, but has a short preprocessing time. ourWrtFst does not require preprocessing time.

 We will continue to improve this project to make CapelliniSpTRSV easier to use.